zerotrickpony/helloelectron/README.md

 - ✅ try packaging
 - ✅ port the scripts to node.js
 - ✅ strip out the source map from electronpreload.js to get rid of the error message
+- write out updateinfo.json as part of packaging
 - Logger facility
 - get tests working
 - bumpversion utility